darthneel/sql_notes/README.md

 * Applications versus database
 * Server, client, localhost, networking
 * Anatomy of a database
-  * Multiple schemas with multipel tables in each schema
+  * Multiple schemas with multiple tables in each schema
   * Example with Petco schema, dogs and owners table
 * What is relational data?
   * VERY brief explanation of WHY we want dogs and dog owners to be related.
 (Do not yet discuss how to do it)